 What is reputation management?
 Reputation management is the effort to influence what and how people think of a brand or person.

-In this article, we’ll first provide a more detailed explanation of reputation management, which will demonstrate just how important it is.
-Second, we’ll show you the limited amount of control you have over your reputation.
-Finally, we’ll float the question, Can reputation be managed?
+- In this article, we’ll first provide a more detailed explanation of reputation management, which will demonstrate just how important it is.

 Here is our definition of reputation management: